 Notably, key personnel on leave from their positions at 1199 SEIU were involved with organizing the campaign's field operations and get-out-thevote efforts, which extensively utilized 1199 SEIU members.
 Moreover, 1199 SEIU officials attended a campaign strategy meeting in the month preceding the election with Mr. Ferrer and campaign staff.
-1199 SEIU also printed and distributed hundreds of thousands of glossy brochures in support of Ferrer.23
+1199 SEIU also printed and distributed hundreds of thousands of glossy brochures in support of Ferrer.31

-The Board concluded in July 2009 that SEIU's activity on behalf of the campaign amounted to coordinated activity and assessed a \$10,000 penalty against Ferrer's campaign committee for accepting over-the-limit and in-kind contributions.24
+The Board concluded in July 2009 that SEIU's activity on behalf of the campaign amounted to coordinated activity and assessed a \$10,000 penalty against Ferrer's campaign committee for accepting over-the-limit and in-kind contributions.32

 In October 2007, New York City Councilwoman Annabel Palma was fined \$30,000 by the New York City Campaign Finance Board for illegally coordinating with SEIU during her 2003 campaign.
 CFB found the union provided in-kind contributions in excess of local limits.
-Ms. Palma claimed no desire at the time to seek tax-financed funding for her campaign in the future, but was a recipient of tax-financed funding through the CFB program during the 2009 election season.25
+Ms. Palma claimed no desire at the time to seek taxpayer dollars for her campaign in the future, but was a recipient of tax-financed funding through the CFB program during the 2009 election.33

 However, Palma's close relationship with SEIU didn't end in 2003.
 She managed to receive twenty times the legally limited contribution from SEIU, who skirted campaign finance restrictions by donating \$51,675 to her legal defense fund.
 According to the New York Post, individuals, corporations, and unions are ordinarily limited to donating \$2,750 to a City Council candidate per cycle.
-By routing its cash through Palma's legal defense fund, 1199 was able to give Palma an amount greater than all of her other campaign contributions combined, effectively http://www.workingfamiliesparty.org/our-issues/clean-elections/ (May 6, 2013).
+By routing its cash through Palma's legal defense fund, 1199 was able to give Palma an amount greater than all of her other campaign contributions combined, effectively